1953 Gibson ES-125 Fire

 and stayed for years.
 It was almost tossed but the owner decided

-to bring it in to Haywire Custom Shop and see what could be done
+to bring it in to the Haywire Custom Shop and see what could be done

 to make it playable and looking good again.
 This is the story.